vttresearch/siteopt_toolbox/docs/introduction.md

 !!! info "Important Information"
     When running the development version you must have access to the Git repository holding the Dokken datasets to use them.
 If you use the production version, the datasets are already included in your software.

 If you click the hamburger icon in the top right corner of the window, you can see all your saved projects.
 This includes the ones which you previously closed.
-There you can delete projects permanantly or reopen them.
+There you can delete projects permanently or reopen them.

 ### Editing data